FriendsOfGalaxy/galaxy-integrations-synchronizer/README.md

 ### Build process

 `fog_release` branch is searched for `manifest.json` location automatically.
-The direct parent of `manifest.json` is treated as *source directory* and only this is copied to the final build during release package preparation.
+The direct parent of `manifest.json` is treated as *source directory*.
+Only content of *source directory* along with all of its subdirectories is copied to the *build directory* during release package preparation.

-Dependencies are installed in `dependencies_dir` (see below) using [pip's --target option](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-t).
+Dependencies are installed to root of *build directory* or its subdirectory specified in `.fog_config.json` file using [pip's --target option](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-t).

 ### Configuration